 If you want to register in two courses that have a scheduling conflict on the Student Service Centre (SSC), follow these steps:

 - Register for the course that is more important to your academic plan, so that this course does not fill up before you can register for it

 - Contact the instructors of both courses to get their written confirmation that the courses will be entirely asynchronous; or, if the courses are a blend of synchronous and asynchronous, request their permission to miss a portion of class time (you should avoid missing any component of a class lecture or meeting).
 If two conflicting courses are entirely synchronous, you will not be allowed to register in both, as attendance is required.

 - Forward your correspondence with your instructors, along with an explanation of your registration issue to Arts Advising to review.
 If approved, Arts Advising can override the course conflict.

-Academic concession will not be provided for exam or assignment conflicts between online courses.
+Academic concession will not be provided for exam or assignment conflicts between courses.